matt-land/pchart-1-27-for-php7/README.md

 $Plots = "";
 $Plots[] = $X1;
 $Plots[] = $Y1;
-// have to be changed into
+// 1st line has to be changed into
 $Plots = array();
 $Plots[] = $X1;
 $Plots[] = $Y1;